tensorflow/docs/site/en/api_docs/python/tf/estimator/tpu/TPUEstimator.md

   including 'batch_size'.
 * <b>`use_tpu`</b>: A bool indicating whether TPU support is enabled.
 Currently, - TPU training and evaluation respect this bit, but eval_on_tpu can override execution of eval.
-See below. - Predict still happens on CPU.
+See below.
 * <b>`train_batch_size`</b>: An int representing the global training batch size.
   TPUEstimator transforms this global batch size to a per-shard batch size, as params['batch_size'], when calling `input_fn` and `model_fn`.